Washer Door Locked in North York

 Does a locked door always mean the door lock is bad?

-No. A locked washer door can be caused by a drain issue, pressure switch problem, control board issue, wiring fault, broken handle, or a normal safety lock condition.
+No. A locked washer door can be caused by a drain issue, pressure switch problem, control board issue, wiring fault, broken handle, door alignment issue, loose hinge screws, or a normal safety lock condition.

 A locked washer door can leave wet clothes trapped inside, create odor, and lead to a larger repair if the door is forced.
-Book service before the lock, handle, drain pump, or control issue becomes more expensive.
-North York appointment availability can fill quickly for urgent washer problems.
+Book service before the lock, handle, drain pump, pressure system, or control issue becomes more expensive.